Mobile Summer Institutes

 Instructional Consultant and Academic Administrator, Center for Education Innovation in Life Sciences, University of California, Los Angeles

-Associate Director Science Literacy Program, Biology, University of Oregon, Eugene
+Associate Director of Science Literacy Program, Biology, University of Oregon, Eugene

 STEM Educator for the Center for Teaching and Learning, Associate Professor, Biology, Binghamton University SUNY